Chelsoconn/210/notes.md

     ```

 **Objects**

+With objects, most interactions involve "keyed" access; that is, we use a key value to add, retrieve, modify, or delete a specific data item.
+Since each key is associated with a specific datum, we sometimes use the term "associative array" to refer to objects.

+Use an `Object` if you need to access values based on the names of those values.

 - **objects** that have **behavior** (they perform actions) and **state** (they have characteristics that distinguish between different objects).